cypress-io/github-action/README.md

 ### Publish tests summary

-Sometimes you want to publish the tests summary to the pull request even though the current runtime environment does not support job summaries.
+Sometimes users want to publish the test's summary to the pull request even if the current runtime environment does not support job summaries.
 For example, a user running Cypress tests using a matrix and wanting to retrieve the tests summary for each matrix job.

 ```yml